sigasi/sigasi_insights/manual/linting.md

 Available since Sigasi 2.25

-Sigasi warns about port maps and generic maps that are not complete:
+Sigasi Studio warns about port maps and generic maps that are not complete:
 **Port map is using default values.
 Missing optional actuals: yourport**

 Input ports and generics need to be be assigned in your instantiation statement, if they don’t already have a default value.
 If you don’t do this, you are writing illegal VHDL.
-Sigasi will mark an error, and so will all other tools.
+Sigasi Studio will mark an error, and so will all other tools.

 Input ports and generics with a default value, as well as output ports do not need to be assigned explicitly.
 However, this is often not intended.
-For that reason, Sigasi can warn you about this.
+For that reason, Sigasi Studio can warn you about this.

 ![](images/warn-incomplete-map.png)